eProsima/DDS-Router/docs/rst/appendixes/glossary.rst

     QoS
         **Quality of Service**:
-        Collection of attributes and configurations that manage the behavior of an individual DDS entity.
+        Collection of attributes and settings that configure the behavior of DDS communications.

     QoS Profile
         Specific QoS that is related with a name, called *profile*.